NVIDIA's $20B Groq Deal: Why the AI King Licensed Its Biggest Challenger's Technology

 For Cloud Providers (AWS, Azure, GCP)

 The major clouds were exploring Groq as a negotiating lever against NVIDIA's pricing power.
-That option just disappeared.
+While Groq remains independent and the license is non-exclusive, NVIDIA's acqui-hire of key talent and deep access to LPU technology shifts the dynamic.

 Likely responses:- Accelerated development of custom silicon (AWS Trainium/Inferentia, Google TPU)